As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 Unless you’re a diesel mechanic and work on big trucks often, it’s probably tough enough for you.

 Want an impact wrench just for removing wheels?
 This is cheap and capable of removing lug nuts on any car or pickup truck.
-There’s absolutely no need to purchase a higher-end impact wrench if you’re not using it in an auto repair shop.
+There’s absolutely no need to purchase a higher-end impact wrench if you’re not using it all day long in an auto repair shop.

 The WorkPro cordless impact made me interested in their other products, so I will definitely purchase and review their other products in the near future.
 For now, I will continue to use their impact wrench for common repairs on my vehicles.